This blog is intended to contain searchable data rather than readable articles although occasionally it might achieve both.

 HINT

-If you were searching for "James Lambert of the Rock and Fountain Hotel" it would be best to use "Fountain" as your search term because James and Lambert and Hotel are all very common words.
+If you were searching for "James Lambert of the Rock and Fountain Hotel" it would be best to use "Fountain" as your search term because James and Lambert and Hotel are all very common words in the context of Gulgong History.